 - Meet the ombuds program

 - What people are saying about the ombuds

 Certified Organizational Ombuds Practitioner / CO-OP®

 Roy received ombuds training in 2007 and became a CO-OP® (Certified Organizational Ombuds Practitioner) in June 2017.
-(The certification is provided via testing and application process with The Board of Certification connected with the International Ombuds Association.)
+(The certification is earned via application and testing by the CO-OP Certification Board supported by the International Ombuds Association.)

-For additional information on the Staff Ombuds Office, here’s a 2017 update from NC State News.
+For additional information on the office formation, here’s a 2017 story from NC State News.

 Meet the Ombuds Program

-Want to meet the ombuds in person?
-He will come to you whether its a 10 minute hello or a more in-depth presentation.
+Want to meet the ombuds?
+He will come to you (virtually while under cover-19 restrictions) whether its a 10 minute hello or a more in-depth presentation.
 He’ll come to your department, program, unit, division (you name it!) to provide information about ombuds services.
-Give Roy a call – 919-935-0922 or send an email – firstname.lastname@example.org to set this up.
+Give Roy a call (temporary # 919-889-1656) or send an email – email@example.com to set this up.